 10. Tomatoes: Particularly in a concentrated form like tomato sauce, tomatoes are a good source of carbs.
 Plus they’re packed with antioxidants (like lycopene) that can lower the risk of certain diseases, including diabetes, heart disease, osteoporosis, and prostate cancer in men.

-11. Seeds And Nuts: In whole form or as a spread, nuts and seeds are excellent sources of protein.
-Stick to raw or dry-roasted seeds and nuts rather than the kind that are treated or cooked in oil.
+11. Seeds And Nuts: In the whole form or as a spread, nuts and seeds are excellent sources of protein.
+Stick to raw or dry-roasted seeds and nuts rather than the kind that is treated or cooked in oil.
 Some kinds like walnuts, flaxseed, and chia seeds are also omega-3–rich as well.

 Related: 5 Reasons to Eat Pumpkin Seeds